top of page

 The Law

-A school has to take a register of all pupils first thing in the morning and sometime during the afternoon.
+A school has to take a register of all students first thing in the morning and sometime during the afternoon.
 The Government allows schools to decide how long the registers will remain open, this is generally around 30 minutes, however this may be for a shorter period.

-If a pupil arrives late to school but whilst the register is still open, they are marked as late (L on the attendance register).
+If a student arrives late to school but whilst the register is still open, they are marked as late (L on the attendance register).
 We believe that teaching students, the vital skill of reliability is important for them to achieve their full potential in school but also to support them for the wider world where punctuality is very important for employers and further education settings.

-If a pupil arrives at school after the register has closed, without a satisfactory reason, this may be classed as an unauthorised absence (U code on the attendance register) and may lead to prosecution for not ensuring your child has regular school attendance.
+If a student arrives at school after the register has closed, without a satisfactory reason, this may be classed as an unauthorised absence (U code on the attendance register) and may lead to prosecution for not ensuring your child has regular school attendance.

 Student group in corridor